guillaumef/wing-servo-frame/README.md

   (the servo frame accepts 8mm bearing even for 8mm servo)
 - a screw... in the predefined servo list, you have the screw metric.
 Except for the KST X12 with M2.3, the screws are easy to find.
 If you have quality M2,M2.5,M3 screws with a minimum length of 10-12mm, you are good to go for any servos.
 You can find some screw sets anywhere.

+There is special modes depending on bearing dimensions:
+- if screw diameter is equal to bearing internal diameter: screw thread is automatically use as bearing shaft
-There is a special mode triggered when the screw head diameter is equal to bearing internal diameter: the screw head is automatically use as the bearing shaft.
-This way, you can use screw with cylinder head directly.
+- if screw head diameter is equal to bearing internal diameter: screw head is automatically use as bearing shaft

 And as always, with or without frame, servo wings must use a thread-locking fluid for the arm screw.